General

 RDFusion exposes settings in File → Preferences → Settings (search “RDFusion”) or via settings.json.
 Configurations are also available through the Command Palette.

-Use Command-Palette or Settings to enable/disable checks.
+Use the Command Palette or Settings to enable or disable checks.
 Basic parsing errors are prioritized; deeper checks run when syntax is corrected.
+Remote vocabulary checks are cached and best-effort.

 See Configuration & Settings to enable/disable validations.